MSCRATCH/PHPU_2.6.1/README.md

 ![CSS](https://img.shields.io/badge/CSS-3-blue.svg)
 ![GIMP](https://img.shields.io/badge/GIMP-2.x-blue.svg)

+*Requirements*
+1. *Web server*: Apache with `mod_rewrite enabled` enabled.
+2. *PHP*: version 8.2–8.4.
+3. *Database*: MySQL with mysqli extension enabled.

 *Installation*

-1. *Database setup*: Insert the database credentials into the `config/config.php` class.
+1. *Database setup*: Insert the database credentials into the `config/config.php` file.
 2. *Create tables*: Create the necessary tables using the provided SQL code.
 3. *Create user account*: Sign up for a new user account using the registration form.
 4. *Assign administrator privileges*: Change the user level to `administrator` in phpMyAdmin.

-5. *Include font awesome*: Download the free version of font awesome from `fontawesome.com` and add the `css` and `webfonts` folders to `public/fontawesome`.
+If you want to redirect your domain directly to the public directory, then delete the `.htaccess` file in the root directory.
+Otherwise, simply redirect the domain to the project folder.

-If any bugs appear… it’s probably because I was listening to Nirvana’s Dumb on repeat while coding ;)
+If any bugs appear… it’s probably because I was listening to Dumb by Nirvana on repeat while coding ;)

+This project includes the free version of Font Awesome.
+All icons and assets are subject to the Font Awesome license, which applies independently of PHPU_2.6.1’s license.
+Users are responsible for complying with Font Awesome’s terms.